sircodemane/wails-vite-vue-ts/README.md

 # Wails + Vue 3 Typescript

+## ARCHIVED NOTICE

+This Wails template has been archived and is no longer maintained.
+I intend to develop a new template in the future.

 ## About

 This is a Wails template project with Vue 3 and TypeScript, using Vite for